-East Opportunity Area parks and recreation facilities are characterized by developer-provided parks and recreation programs constructed as part of single and multi-family developments currently planned along Boones Ferry Road.
+East Opportunity Area parks and recreation facilities are characterized by developer-provided parks and recreation programs constructed as part of single and multi-family developments currently proposed along Boones Ferry Road.
 Based on where the projects currently are at in the development approval process, they are anticipated to the first parks and recreation features constructed in the Tualatin Basalt Creek planning area.
 Once constructed, the parks will be maintained and managed by the onsite home owners organizations (HOA).
-These HOA parks facilities are intended for subdivision or housing complex members and not the general public.
+These HOA parks facilities are intended for subdivision or housing complex members and not intended for the general public.
 The planted stormwater facilities will be maintained by the City of Tualatin.
 The City can provide input on the design of these features so that they meet City development standards.
 Stormwater features can include passive recreation features within the facility footprint to expand the range of recreation opportunities on the east side.
-The two planned residential projects include Autumn Sunrise, a 400-unit single-family phased development, and the Community Partners for Affordable Housing (CPAH) Plambeck Gardens project, which provide 116 units of much needed affordable multi-family housing in Tualatin.
-Autumn Sunrise and Plambeck Gardens each provide a range of parks and recreation facilities and features for their residents.
-The Basalt Creek Parks and Recreation Plan supplements these proposals with additional details about their program and site design in an effort to enhance the parks and recreation experience for East area residents and to help them better reflect the character of similar Tualatin park and stormwater facilities.